 Food: Create a menu that uses chocolate in different courses -- such as chicken mole, or salad with cocoa nibs in it.
 Or, simply have a potluck chocolate dessert party.

 Gifts: Ask guests to give gifts of tools for baking or candy making.
 Or you can all pitch in to give a subscription to a chocolate of the month club.

 Music Bridal Shower Theme

-- Activities: Karaoke is just the right mix of cheesy fun that is a perfect bridal shower idea.
-You can rent a karaoke machine, but I think it is more fun to rent a private room at a karaoke bar.
+Activities: Karaoke is just the right mix of cheesy fun that is a perfect bridal shower idea.
+You can rent a karaoke machine, but it can be even more fun to rent a private room at a karaoke bar.
 If you want to play games, ask each guest before the party for the name of the first album they ever purchased.
 Then ask guests to try to match their fellow guests with the albums.
 The person who gets the most right should win a prize.
 Another game to play would be to try to get the bride to name the groom's top ten favorite bands or guilty pleasure songs.

 Kitchen Bridal Shower Theme